FlerkoChulpan/itGirlSchool/README.md

 # itGirlSchool
 Education in IT GirlSchool.
 Start: March 27, 2023.
-In learning process
+Learning paused in this school.